SystemsApproach/5G/preface.rst

 impossible to figure it out for yourself.

-This book is the result of a mobile networking expert teaching a systems person about 5G as we’ve collaborated on an open source 5G implementation.
+This book is the result of a mobile networking expert teaching a systems person about 5G as we've collaborated on an open source 5G implementation.
 The material has been used to train other software developers, and we are hopeful it will be useful to anyone who wants a deeper understanding of 5G and the opportunity for innovation it